Seweryn91/DNA-Cypher/README.md

 3.Adding special sequence of characters starting or ending uppercase/lowercase sequence, or substituting special characters.
 However this would increase numbers of possible errors.

-**TO DO:** Debug substitutor, so that it would not fail to decode propperly.
+**TO DO:** Debug substitutor, so that it would not fail to decode properly.
+Enable web-based support.